maxaf/numerato/src/main/tut/README.md

 parameter, which is a protected inner type of the generated companion object.
 This makes it impossible to derive from the enum type even within the same file.

+If you wish to add new values to the enum type, simply adjust the `val ... = Value` declaration to include more values. `@enum` will take care of the rest.